Wyoming: Political history

 Wyoming's political history defies easy classification.
 The state was the first to grant women the right to vote and to elect a woman governor.
 On December 10, 1869, John Allen Campbell, the first Governor of the Wyoming Territory, approved the first law in United States history explicitly granting women the right to vote.
 This day was later commemorated as Wyoming Day.
 On November 5, 1889, voters approved the first constitution in the world granting full voting rights to women.

 While the state elected notable Democrats to federal office in the 1960s and 1970s, politics have become decidedly more conservative since the 1980s as the Republican Party came to dominate the state's congressional delegation.
 Today, Wyoming is represented in Washington by its two Senators, John Barrasso and Cynthia Lummis, and its one member of the House of Representatives, Congresswoman Harriet Hageman.
 All three are Republicans; a Democrat has not represented Wyoming in the Senate since 1977 or in the House since 1978.
 The state has not voted for a Democrat for president since 1964, one of only eight times since statehood.
-At present, there is only one relatively reliably Democratic county, affluent Teton, and one swing county, college county Albany.
 In the 2004 presidential election, George W. Bush won his second-largest victory, with 69% of the vote.
-Former Vice President Dick Cheney is a Wyoming resident and represented the state in Congress from 1979 to 1989.
+Former Vice President Dick Cheney was a Wyoming resident and represented the state in Congress from 1979 to 1989.

+The last time a Democrat won a statewide election in Wyoming was in 2006, when Democratic governor Dave Freudenthal was re-elected to a second term by a wide margin, winning every county in the state.
+For 19 of Wyoming's 23 counties, 2006 marked the last time that they voted for the Democratic nominee in a statewide race.
+Of the remaining 4, Sweetwater County last voted Democratic in the 2008 U.S. House race and Laramie County last voted Democratic in the 2014 Superintendent of Public Instruction race, leaving Teton and Albany as the only counties that Democrats are able to win.
+Teton, which is composed of affluent resort communities, is reliably Democratic, except in Republican landslides like the 2022 gubernatorial election; Albany, which contains the college town of Laramie, is more competitive.

-Republicans are no less dominant at the state level.
+Republicans are dominant at the state level.
 They have held a majority in the state senate continuously since 1936 and in the state house since 1964, though Democrats held the governorship for all but eight years between 1975 and 2011.
 Uniquely, Wyoming elected Democrat Nellie Tayloe Ross as the first woman in United States history to serve as state governor.
 She served from 1925 to 1927, winning a special election after her husband, William Bradford Ross, unexpectedly died a little more than a year into his term.

+Wyoming retains the death penalty.
+Authorized methods of execution include the gas chamber.